HMS Argyll (F231): 2001–2010

 11 May 2008 saw the Trans-Atlantic solo yacht race in Plymouth Sound started by the ceremonial cannon aboard Argyll.
 Dame Ellen MacArthur also attended the start of the race and Rear Admiral Richard Ibbotson, head of the Flag Officer Sea Training organisation, was also on board Argyll.

 On 21 July 2008 Argyll led the parade of tall ships out of Liverpool ahead of the Tall Ships Race starting 23 July.

 On 18 February 2009, Argyll sailed from Devonport as part of the Taurus 09 deployment under Commander UK Amphibious Task Group, Commodore Peter Hudson, She was joined on this deployment by Landing Platform Dock Bulwark, as Hudson's flagship, Landing Platform Helicopter (LPH) Ocean, Type 23 frigate Somerset and four ships of the Royal Fleet Auxiliary.
 Argyll returned to Devonport on 17 April from this deployment.

-In early October 2010, Argyll and her crew arrived in Plymouth last week after an 11-month refit which included 290,000-man-hours spent on modifications, upgrades and improvements."
+In early October 2010, Argyll and her crew arrived in Plymouth after an 11-month refit which included 290,000-man-hours spent on modifications, upgrades and improvements."
 She has received a new command system, upgrades to Sea Wolf, the Mod1 4.5-inch (114mm) gun, and mounts for new small calibre guns.
 She was also given new boat-launching equipment.
 "The refit included the replacing of two of the vessel's four diesel generators and one of her gas turbine engines."
 Her ventilation system has been improved.
 "Along with fresh paint on the upper decks she has been coated below the waterline with a special paint to prevent the build-up of sea life which would slow the ship.
 This also makes her more fuel-efficient."
 HMS Argyll was the first Type 23 frigate to undergo a second major refit.